 The program is presented with the help of many talented and dedicated lawyers and other volunteer presenters.
 Classes for the CLI program run twice a year.
 The CLI course is held in the evening, from 6:00 pm to 8:00 pm, at our office, 301 – 441 Main Street, Winnipeg.
 The total length of the course is 10 weeks.
 Participants are expected to attend all classes, unless they have given prior notice.

-The next CLI class will begin in March.
+The next CLI class will begin in the fall.
 CLEA may limit the number of registrations from any agency or organization due to space restrictions.